terrancemacgregor/justme/documentation/personas/README.md

 - Reader personas use prefix: `READER-PURPOSE-XXX`
   - PURPOSE can be: DEV (development), INSP (inspiration), EVAL (evaluation)
 - Always increment the highest existing number in each category

+## Repository Notes
+- All commits are automatically pushed to the remote repository via git hooks